campallison/platform-exercise/README.md

 The first thing I would want to do is talk to the imaginary front end using this service and ensure that we're returning the data they need in a way they'd like to read it.
 To that end, I'd probably want to set up a graphQL layer because that makes for a very pleasant front end development experience.

 While I'm pretty happy with how it turned out trying the AWS SAM structure, the next immediate enhancement would be to ask for review or collaboration from teammates with more experience and see what "gotchas" I may have naively missed, or what useful optimizations are available or baked into the SAM.
 Tough spot of course, because you don't know what you're missing until you know what you're missing.
+Certainly the file structure is sub-optimal, and that bugged me the entire time.

 On that note, I noticed that the build process, and separately the time it was taking to run the tests, was greater than I would have liked.
 Next I may choose to investigate any slow spots both for development speed and user experience.